balena-os/jetson-flash/Orin_Flash/jetson-orin-nano-seeed-j3010.md

 - The balenaOS image downloaded from balena-cloud needs to be unpacked and copied on your Host PC inside the `~/images/` folder.
 This location will be bind mounted inside the running container.
 - The Docker image and the associated scripts require a Linux-based host and have been validated on a PC running Ubuntu 22.04.
 Other host operating systems or virtualized environments may also work, provided that the Nvidia BSP flashing tools are able to communicate with the Jetson device successfully over USB
 - We don't formally test Ubuntu 22.04 in VMWare virtual machines, but it seem to work.
 More specifically, with VMWare Fusion for Mac and VMWare Workstation for Windows.
 Note: when prompted by VMWare choose to automatically connect the NVIDIA Corp.
 APX USB device (i.e. the Orin device) to the VM rather than to the host.
-- Flashing of the Seeed reComputer J3010 with a NVME attached can be done solely by using the Docker image inside this folder (Orin_Flash).
-The Dockerfile and the scripts inside this folder are not used by jetson-flash and should be used as a stand-alone means for flashing BalenaOS on Orin devices.

 ### Seeed reComputer J3010 Flashing steps: